-If you’re using antibacterial skincare to help fight acne, stop right now my friend.
+If you’re using high strength antibacterial skincare to help fight acne, stop right now my friend.
 Your skin needs acne bacteria.

 Published studies in well-respected science journals are proving it.